-Number of Accounts with Advisory Fee Based on Performance
+With Advisory Fee based on

-Registered Investment Other Pooled Other

-Companies Investment Vehicles Accounts

-Total Total Total
+performance

-Number of Assets Number of Assets Number of Assets
+Number of Total Assets Number of Total Assets

-Portfolio Managers Accounts (in millions) Accounts (in millions) Accounts (in millions)
+Type of Accounts Accounts (\$) Accounts (\$)

+Registered Investment Companies 20 \$730 0 \$0

-Travis Trampe 0 \$0 0 \$0 0 \$0
+Other Pooled Investments 0 \$0 0 \$0

-Parker Binion 0 \$0 0 \$0 0 \$0
+Other Accounts 0 \$0 0 \$0

 Material Conflicts of Interest.
 Actual or apparent conflicts of interest may arise when a portfolio manager has day-to-day management responsibilities with respect to more than one fund or other account.
 Where conflicts of interest arise between the Funds and other accounts managed by a portfolio manager, the Advisor will proceed in a manner that ensures that the Funds will not be treated less favorably than the other accounts.
 There may be instances where similar portfolio transactions may be executed for the same security for numerous accounts managed by the portfolio manager.
 In such instances, securities will be allocated in accordance with the Advisor's trade allocation policy.